DuarteVDG/aw-project/micro-frontends/Statistics.md

 - **Positive:** Provides informative statistics, promoting transparency and awareness.
 - **Negative:** May present controversial statistics.

+## Notes
+As the app is currently designed and implemented, the only way to access the statistics micro-frontend is through a button in the news micro-frontend, however this should be altered to allow user to access statistics without having to go through the news section.
+This is due to the fact that users may be interested in only one of those sections alone.
+Considering this, we opted to implement both of these micro-frontends separated.

 ## Views
 <div style="text-align: center;">
      <img src="https://github.com/DuarteVDG/aw-project/blob/main/micro-frontends/images/Statistics3.png?raw=true" style="width: 200px; height: auto;">